robotsorcerer/robotsorcerer.github.io/_posts/2018-08-02-GoodResearch.md

 ---
 layout: post
 date: 2018-08-02 14:21:00
-title: "What Good Research is Not"
+title: "How not to be a bad researcher."
-excerpt: "Curated quotes from the 'good citizen of CVPR' session at CVPR 2018."
+excerpt: "Curated quotes from around the web."
 permalink: good-research
 comments: true
 category: [research, good-research]